niharinth/score-keeper-app/README.md

 # score-keeper-app
-A mini score-keeper app with a log which displays score history
+A mini score-keeper app which logs your score history